Types

 FaceVisibilityGraph

 Efficient visible face graph structure using CSR (Compressed Sparse Row) format.
-Provides better memory efficiency and cache locality compared to adjacency list format.
+Stores face-to-face visibility relationships with associated view factors and geometric data.

 Fields